BREWER'S CORNER :Short considerations on Gruit Ale botanicals.

-In essence, gruit is believed to be a mixture of three mild to moderatly narcotic herbs:
+In essence, standart Gruit Ale is primarily a combination of three mild to moderatly narcotic herbs:

 But for centuries brewers have used more than 64 plants in their beer recipes.
 Of these: